 Source: View of Erie Canal by John William Hill, 1829.
 Watercolor on paper.

 In 1918, the Erie Canal system was renamed the New York State Barge Canal.
-With the opening of the Saint Lawrence Seaway in 1959 as well as because of a major shift of freight shipments to railways and roads, traffic on the canal declined substantially in the second half of the 20th century.
-Then, commercial traffic almost ceased and the canal is used today mostly for leisure purposes.
-To reflect its new recreational function, the system was renamed in 1992 as the New York State Canal System.
+With the opening of the Saint Lawrence Seaway in 1959, as well as because of a major shift of freight shipments to railways and roads, traffic on the canal declined substantially in the second half of the 20th century.
+Then, commercial traffic almost ceased, and the canal is used today mostly for leisure purposes.
+The system was renamed in 1992 as the New York State Canal System to reflect its new recreational function.
 The canal still serves a niche freight function and is occasionally used to move project and specialized cargo too large to fit on road or rail.